MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-what-is-power-query.md

 * **Power Query Online**&mdash;Found in integrations such as Power BI dataflows, Power Platform dataflows, Azure Data Factory wrangling dataflows, and many more that provide the experience through an online webpage.
 * **Power Query for Desktop**&mdash;Found in integrations such as Power Query for Excel and Power BI Desktop.

->[!Note]
+> [!NOTE]
->While these two experiences exist, they both provide almost the same user experience in every scenario.
+> While these two experiences exist, they both provide almost the same user experience in every scenario.

 ## Transformations